FAT Brands (NASDAQ:FAT) Trading 4.6% Higher

-A number of research firms recently commented on FAT.
-Zacks Investment Research cut FAT Brands from a “buy” rating to a “hold” rating in a report on Tuesday, November 9th.
-TheStreet upgraded FAT Brands from a “d+” rating to a “c-” rating in a research note on Monday, December 13th.
-Finally, Noble Financial reissued a “buy” rating and issued a $25.00 price objective on shares of FAT Brands in a report on Monday, November 29th.
+Several research analysts have issued reports on the stock.
+TheStreet upgraded shares of FAT Brands from a “d+” rating to a “c-” rating in a research report on Monday, December 13th.
+Noble Financial reiterated a “buy” rating and set a $25.00 price objective on shares of FAT Brands in a research report on Monday, November 29th.
+Finally, Zacks Investment Research lowered shares of FAT Brands from a “buy” rating to a “hold” rating in a research note on Tuesday, November 9th.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, December 1st.
-Stockholders of record on Wednesday, November 17th were paid a $0.13 dividend.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, December 1st.
+Shareholders of record on Wednesday, November 17th were paid a dividend of $0.13 per share.
 The ex-dividend date was Tuesday, November 16th.
-This represents a $0.52 annualized dividend and a dividend yield of 4.71%.
-FAT Brands’s payout ratio is -32.91%.
+This represents a $0.52 dividend on an annualized basis and a dividend yield of 4.71%.
+FAT Brands’s dividend payout ratio is currently -32.91%.

-Several institutional investors have recently made changes to their positions in FAT.
-CVI Holdings LLC bought a new position in FAT Brands during the second quarter valued at approximately $430,000.
-Vanguard Group Inc. purchased a new stake in FAT Brands in the second quarter worth $406,000.
-Millennium Management LLC purchased a new stake in FAT Brands in the third quarter worth $237,000.
-Private Advisor Group LLC lifted its position in FAT Brands by 100.0% during the third quarter.
-Private Advisor Group LLC now owns 21,856 shares of the company’s stock valued at $204,000 after buying an additional 10,928 shares during the period.
-Finally, Geode Capital Management LLC purchased a new position in FAT Brands during the second quarter valued at $149,000.
+Hedge funds have recently bought and sold shares of the company.
+BlackRock Inc. lifted its holdings in FAT Brands by 8.4% in the 3rd quarter.
+BlackRock Inc. now owns 12,971 shares of the company’s stock worth $121,000 after purchasing an additional 1,002 shares in the last quarter.
+Geode Capital Management LLC grew its position in FAT Brands by 38.9% in the 3rd quarter.
+Geode Capital Management LLC now owns 14,230 shares of the company’s stock valued at $132,000 after acquiring an additional 3,987 shares during the last quarter.
+Private Advisor Group LLC grew its position in FAT Brands by 100.0% in the 3rd quarter.
+Private Advisor Group LLC now owns 21,856 shares of the company’s stock valued at $204,000 after acquiring an additional 10,928 shares during the last quarter.
+Millennium Management LLC purchased a new stake in shares of FAT Brands in the 3rd quarter worth $237,000.
+Finally, Vanguard Group Inc. purchased a new stake in shares of FAT Brands in the 2nd quarter worth $406,000.
 10.97% of the stock is currently owned by hedge funds and other institutional investors.

 About FAT Brands (NASDAQ:FAT)